PAY RANGE: 20

 Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as a Construction Trades Inspector if required by work assignment.

-Possession of a Master Plumber's license issued by the City of Philadelphia or successful completion of a Master Plumber's license examination prior to appointment and during tenure of employment as a Construction Trades Inspector for the Plumbing specialty.
+Possession of a Master Plumber's license issued by the City of Philadelphia at the time of application and during tenure of employment as a Construction Trades Inspector for the Plumbing specialty.

 Certification by the Commonwealth of Pennsylvania’s Department of Labor and Industry in accordance with the PA Uniform Construction Code in the category of Plumbing Inspector for the Plumbing specialty within six months of appointment for positions located in the Department of Licenses & Inspections.